Sulxy/Hungie-Bois/README.md

 https://github.com/JenryHenry/Hungie-Bois

 Credits
-Thank you to Joseph, Daniel, Flavio, and Josh for learning to work together and complete this project.
+Thank you to Joseph, Daniel, and Josh for learning to work together and complete this project.